lerni/folderindex/README.md

 Run `dev/build`

 ## Getting started / Usage
-[ ] Uncheck the `Indexing child files` CheckBox of a folder under `Permissions`, save and rules in `assets/.htaccess` 'll be created accordingly.
+- [ ] Uncheck the `Indexing child files` CheckBox of a folder under `Permissions`, save and rules in `assets/.htaccess` 'll be created accordingly.

 ## Credits
-Thanks to [@digitall-it](https://github.com/digitall-it/) for inspiration and the italian translation.
+Thanks to [@digitall-it](https://github.com/digitall-it/) for inspiration and the Italian translation.

 ## ToDo
 - [x] Hook-in to write `assets/.htaccess` rather than just `dev/build`?
-- [ ] roles are falsely also set for sub-folders, which are blocked trough parents
+- [ ] roles are falsely also set for sub-folders, which are blocked through parents
-- [ ] show X-Robots-Tag alert-waring also in file section rather than just in the Details panel?
+- [ ] show X-Robots-Tag alert-warning also in file section rather than just in the Details panel?